bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/Subclustering_and_ComparativeModule_Vignette.md

 Note that the pathway module function will also save a .rds object of a list containing the DEG object and the pathway results.
 This can be handy for quickly reading in the data, making new plots, etc.

 ```
-#read in list of DE and pahtway results
+#read in list of DE and pathway results
 DE_pathways_plot_objects_list <- readRDS('PATH/TO/SAVED/OUTPUTS/pathwayanalysis_crosscondition/DE_pathways_plot_objects_list.rds')

 #this is a complex nested list object: